 In front of the Kranjska Hiše, there will be a meeting place for anyone who wishes to attend the guided tour of the town, called Kranj in Your Heart, as well as a tour of the Tunnels beneath the historic town center.
 You will have the chance to ride a carriage through the streets and children will be able to ride a real pony.
 The townhouses will host many events.
 There will be many guided tours at the Gorenjska Museum, Town Library, and Prešeren’s House and you are welcome to visit the galleries of Kranj, the Layer House and the town walls in the Khislstein Castle.

 It is a tradition at this festival of culture that the town of Kranj hosts the artists and writers who received the Prešeren Award or the Prešeren Fund Award.
 This encounter carries the name Gathering of the muses on the Carniolan Parnassus.

 If you stroll through the city you will encounter several cultural institutions bearing the poet’s name, such as the gallery of Prešeren Award winners, Prešeren Theatre, Prešeren Grove and House.

 This Happy Day of Culture

-2020 will mark the 220th anniversary of the poet’s birth.
+2020 marked the 220th anniversary of the poet’s birth.
 On the day of his birth, the 3rd of December, Slovenians celebrate the so-called “This Happy Day of Culture”.
 Alongside February 8th, this is when most of Slovenian’s cultural institutions open their doors to visitors for free.